samuelkerstell/project-portfolio-4/README.md

 ### Fonts
 When choosing font I just wanted to keep it simple and clean thats why I choose this font:
-- The 'Prompt' font was used for this project from [Google Fonts](https://fonts.google.com)
+- I used the 'Prompt' font from [Google Fonts](https://fonts.google.com) for this project.

 ### Colors
 Same here when choosing colors I just wanted to keep it simple thats why I choose: